MusaabShalaldeh/reading-notes/401ReadingNotes/class-10.md

 #### Peek O(1)

--Returning the top of the stack element, however we should check if the stack is empty or not first.
+-Returning the top of the stack element, however, we should check if the stack is empty or not first.

 -algorithm in Pseudo Code
 ```